-Apple Inc. (NASDAQ:AAPL) went out of its ways to wow us during its WWDC 2017 with a wide array of interesting updates.
+Apple Inc. went out of its ways to wow us during its WWDC 2017 with a wide array of interesting updates.
 The most interesting announcement at the event was the launch of the Apple HomePod – Cupertino’s attempt to recreate the humble speaker in much the same way that Steve Jobs iPod and iPhone.
 The firm says Homepod delivers “amazing sound, automatic room sensing, and the vast Apple Music library, HomePod takes the speaker to a whole new level.”

 Tech reviewers, analysts, and Apple fans have started falling heads over heels in love with the HomePod.
 Toni Sacconaghi says the HomePod is a cross between Sonos Play 1 and Amazon Echo.
 John Mannes at TechCrunch says HomePod is “disrupting the massive home speaker market and the emerging smart speakers space.”
 Dieter Bohn at The Verge says Homepod is “the smartest speaker yet”.